fabiomattei/rubygtkfun/_posts/2020-06-20-box-container.md

 ### Conclusions

 Things are becomeming more interesting now.
-We are able to mix some widget and some behaviour in a functioning App.
+We are able to mix some widget and some behavior in a functioning App.

 See you next time.